NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.cachedb.redis-server-path:

 redis-server-path: *<unix socket path>*
-    The unix socket path to connect to the redis server.
+    The unix socket path to connect to the Redis server.
     Unix sockets may have better throughput than the IP address option.

     Default: "" (disabled)